-If a borrower defaults on a trust student loan, the issuing entity will experience a loss equal to the non-reimbursable percentage of the outstanding principal and interest with respect to the defaulted student loan.
-Defaulted trust student loans are reimbursed at a percentage rate level of at least 98% for loans made prior to July 1, 2006, and at the 97% level for loans first disbursed on or after July 1, 2006.
+SLC, which is designated an "exceptional performer" by the U.S. Department of Education in recognition of its exceptional level of performance in servicing FFELP student loans, will receive 99% reimbursement, on all eligible FFELP default claims filed for reimbursement on loans that SLC services.
+This rate could be further reduced as a result of a variety of factors, including future changes to FFELP or in SLC's servicing performance.
+If a borrower defaults on a student loan, the issuing entity will experience a loss equal to the non-reimbursable percentage of the outstanding principal and interest with respect to the defaulted student loan.
+Non-exceptional performers are reimbursed at a percentage rate level of 98% for loans made prior to July 1, 2006 and at the 97% level for loans first disbursed on or after July 1, 2006.
 If defaults occur on the trust student loans and the credit enhancement described in this prospectus supplement is insufficient, you may suffer a delay in payment or losses on your notes.
+For a discussion of recently proposed legislation related to the elimination of the exceptional performer designation, see "- Changes in Law May Affect Student Loans and May Adversely Affect Your Notes" below, "Recent Developments" in this prospectus supplement and "Appendix A-Federal Family Education Loan Program-Recent Developments" in the accompanying base prospectus.